effektif/user-docs/docs/action-types/javascript.rst

 The two log statements, starting with *HTTP 200*, show the HTTP response from the web service.
-The response body (as set-up in Mocky) is JSON data that includes an updated value for the ``startDate`` variable, changing the date from ``2015-06-15`` to ``2015-06-16``.
+The response body (as set-up in Mocky) contains JSON data that includes an updated value for the ``startDate`` variable, changing the date from ``2015-06-15`` to ``2015-06-16``.